Superman (1978 film): Music

 Jerry Goldsmith, who scored Donner's The Omen, was originally set to compose Superman.
 Portions of Jerry Goldsmith's work from Planet of the Apes were used in Superman's teaser trailer.
 He dropped out over scheduling conflicts, and John Williams was hired.
 Williams conducted the London Symphony Orchestra to record the soundtrack.
 The music was one of the last pieces to come into place.
-Williams' "Theme from Superman (Main Title)" was released as a single, reaching #81 on the U.S. Billboard Hot 100 and #69 Cash Box.
-Williams liked that the film did not take itself too seriously and that it had a theatrical camp feel to it.
+Williams' "Theme from Superman (Main Title)" was released as a single, reaching number 81 on the U.S. Billboard Hot 100 and number 69 on the Cash Box chart.
+Williams liked that the film did not take itself too seriously, and that it had a theatrical camp feel to it.

 Kidder was supposed to sing "Can You Read My Mind?", the lyrics to which were written by Leslie Bricusse, but Donner disliked it and changed it to a composition accompanied by a voiceover.
 Maureen McGovern eventually recorded the single, "Can You Read My Mind?" in 1979, although the song did not appear on the film soundtrack.
-It became a mid-chart hit on the Billboard Hot 100 that year (#52), spending three weeks at number five on the U.S. Adult Contemporary chart, as well as making lesser appearances on the corresponding Canadian charts.
-It was also a very minor hit on the U.S. Country chart, reaching #93.
+It became a mid-chart hit on the Billboard Hot 100 that year (number 52), spending three weeks at number five on the U.S. Adult Contemporary chart, as well as making lesser appearances on the corresponding Canadian charts.
+It was also a very minor hit on the U.S. Country chart, reaching number 93.
 Both Williams' and McGovern's singles contained theme music from the score.
 The score earned John Williams an Academy Award nomination, but he lost to Giorgio Moroder's score for Midnight Express.

 The soundtrack was originally released as a 2-LP set in December 1978, and the same recording was issued on CD for the first time in 1987 (with the tracks "Growing Up" and "Lex Luthor's Lair" omitted to fit the recording onto one disc).

 A re-recording of the score, conducted by John Debney and performed by the Royal Scottish National Orchestra, was released by Varese Sarabande records in 1998.
 In 2000, an expanded edition of the original score was released on a 2-CD set by Rhino Records.

 In February 2008, Film Score Monthly released an 8-CD boxed set titled Superman: The Music, including a newly restored complete score on the first two discs, as well as alternates and source cues on disc 8.
 As part of the film's 40th anniversary in February 2019, La-La Land Records released the fully expanded restoration of Williams' score on a 3-disc set, including the previously issued alternates and source music.